-If you are still pitching and presenting with a fat slide deck or, even worse reading out loud – I urge you to step into the magical world of storytelling.
-You will connect in a way that a PowerPoint doesn’t, you will inspire in a way that leaves bullet points running for cover, and you become known for your authentic and engaging style.
+If you are comfortable presenting with a fat slide deck or you tend to default to reading out loud – I encourage you to step into the magical world of storytelling.
+You will connect in a way that a PowerPoint does not, you will inspire in a way that leaves bullet points running for cover, and you become known for your authentic and engaging style.

 “Be yourself, everyone else is taken” – Oscar Wilde.

 Only you can tell your stories the way you can.
 No one else has your story.
 It is what makes you unique.